Multilanguage sentiment analysis, in Node.js

 If you are already comfortable with concepts such as “tokenisation”, “stemming” or “lemmatisation” you can just skip this part and jump straight down to the bottom.

 What’s the basic approach to approximate the sentiment of a phrase or, even better, a whole corpus of text?

-Let’s start by simplifying the problem and, by doing that, let’s consider to divide everything in small parts, which in our case it does mean only one thing: single words.
+Let’s start by simplifying the problem and, by doing that, let’s consider to divide everything into small parts, which in our case it does mean only one thing: single words.

-The process of dividing a string in its single components is what we call “tokenisation”.
+The process of dividing a string into its single components is what we call “tokenisation”.

 How to split a text into words is totally up to you; we can use “space characters”, “punctuation”, “numbers”, “special characters” but, above all, it’s highly recommended to use regular expressions for such a thing, whatever your expression will be.

 Once the tokenizer has done its job, we will end up with a list of words; not enough to accomplish our goal though…